 "Still, others may have year-round symptoms due to triggers like animal dander and dust mites," Dr. Damask adds.

-Fix it: It’s best to see an otolaryngologist — i.e., a doctor who specializes in conditions of the ears, nose and throat — who can perform allergy testing, Dr. Damask says.
+Fix it: Talk to your primary care doctor about your symptoms.
+They might recommend consulting with an allergist or an otolaryngologist — i.e., a doctor who specializes in conditions of the ears, nose and throat — who can perform allergy testing, Dr. Damask says.
 This will help you identify your triggers, so you can avoid the allergens that spark your symptoms.

 Your doctor may also discuss other treatment options such as antihistamines, nasal sprays and immunotherapy (aka, allergy shots), she says.